Thank you to our partner, Walgreen’s, for providing the immunizations.

-STAND UP for kids to keep them healthy.
+STAND UP for your kids to keep them healthy.
 If you don’t, who will?
 Vaccines save lives.

 6 Vaccine Facts